First responder suicide: The chronic stress correlation

 The public safety sector – including fire service, law enforcement, EMS and corrections – has made significant gains in raising awareness around suicide among first responders.
 But did you know that sometimes the very messages used to promote awareness can cause harm and undermine suicide prevention efforts?

 Fortunately, there is a safe way to talk about suicide.
-Learn to convey messages of hope and resiliency and promote positive, help-seeking behaviors in a free webinar, "Words Matter: How to safely communicate about suicide," on Nov.
-21 at 1 p.m.
-PST/10 a.m.
-EST. Register here.
+Learn to convey messages of hope and resiliency and promote positive, help-seeking behaviors in a free on-demand webinar, "Words Matter: How to safely communicate about suicide," available here.

 By EMS1 staff